oneclickvirt/oneclickvirt.github.io/docs/en/guide/pve/pve_install.md

 :::

 :::tip
-If the host needs to attach an IPv6 tunnel (add an IPv6 subnet to a host that does not have an IPv6 address) before executing this command, please check the [IPv6 free subnet attachment](https://www.spiritlhl.net/en/guide/incus/incus_custom.html#attach-free-ipv6-address-segments-to-host-machines) section to attach to the corresponding configuration file, but please **ignore** 'initial environment modifications' and attach directly, and then execute the following one-click gateway configuration commands after verifying that you have an IPv6 address.
+If the host needs an IPv6 tunnel (to attach an IPv6 subnet on a host without native IPv6), see [IPv6 free subnet attachment](https://www.spiritlhl.net/en/guide/incus/incus_custom.html#attach-free-ipv6-address-segments-to-host-machines).
+In that guide, skip the "initial environment modifications" section, apply only the tunnel attachment steps, confirm IPv6 is available, then run the gateway configuration command below.
 :::

 - If vmbr0 is not created, it is automatically created with the same logic as the main installation